Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 Use this if you have an existing dbt account &mdash; including older or inactive accounts.

-What you'll do: Start registration → sign in through the OAuth flow → return to VS Code.

 1. Click the registration prompt or open the command palette and type: **dbt: Register dbt extension.**
 2. In the browser registration form, select **Sign in** at the bottom of the form.